cjlee1/cmput404lab4h03/README.md

 # cmput404lab4h03

-Is master protected?
-Now is master protected?
+Master is probably protected on GitHub.